 Spread the cooked sausage evenly over the dough, then top with the shredded mozzarella cheese.

 Now comes the fun part.
 Starting at one end, very carefully roll up the bread dough jelly-roll style as tight as you can, and pinch the ends slightly to keep the filling from oozing out.
 Also, make sure that the seam is under your bread log and cut a few shallow slits on the top.

 Pop it in a 350-degree oven for about 30 minutes.

-Once the sausage cheese bread is done, let it sit for about 5 minutes if you can get your family to wait that long, and slice it into about 1-1 1/2 inch slices.
+Once the bread is done, let it sit for about 5 minutes (if you can get your family to wait that long), and slice it into about 1 to 1 and 1/2 inch slices.